Independent African news, markets, culture and politics.

 Bauchi: PDP clinches Shira council seat as APC boycotts by-election

-The Jigawa State chapter of the Peoples Democratic Party (PDP) has urged the current administration to review its payroll systems and eliminate ghost workers to free up funds for development projects.
-This call comes in response to a recent report by BudgIT, which ranked Jigawa State as one of the lowest in budget performance among Nigeria’s 36 states.
+The Jigawa State chapter of the Peoples Democratic Party (PDP) has called on the current administration to review its payroll systems and eliminate ghost workers, thereby freeing up funds for development projects.
+This appeal follows a recent BudgIT report that placed Jigawa among the lowest‑performing states in budget execution out of Nigeria’s 36 states.

-According to PDP state chairman, Hon.
-Babandi Ibrahim Gumel, the report’s findings are a cause for concern.
-The report showed that Jigawa recorded one of the lowest capital budget implementation rates, with critical sectors such as health, education, and infrastructure receiving less than the allocated funds.
-Gumel expressed disappointment and stated that this revelation serves as a wake-up call for the development of the state.
+PDP state chairman Hon.
+Babandi Ibrahim Gumel said the report’s findings are deeply concerning.
+It revealed that Jigawa recorded one of the lowest capital‑budget implementation rates, with critical sectors such as health, education and infrastructure receiving less than the amounts allocated.
+Gumel expressed disappointment, describing the revelation as a wake‑up call for the state’s development.

-The PDP advised the All Progressives Congress (APC) administration under Governor Umar Namadi to prioritize capital projects.
-Gumel emphasized the need for the Governor to take swift and decisive action to restore fiscal discipline, rebuild public trust, and reposition the state for inclusive growth.
-He made these comments on his Facebook page, reacting to the BudgIT report.
+The PDP urged the All Progressives Congress (APC) administration under Governor Umar Namadi to prioritize capital projects.
+Gumel emphasized that the governor must act swiftly and decisively to restore fiscal discipline, rebuild public trust and reposition the state for inclusive growth.
+He posted these comments on his Facebook page in response to the BudgIT report.

 Scroll to Top